Overcome Barriers to Game Development with MonoGame

 I’ve been playing around quite a bit with MonoGame lately and thought I would take some time to write a bit about it and talk about how to get started.

-I’m also currently working on a Pluralsight course on cross platform development with MonoGame.
+I’m also currently working on I've also created a Pluralsight course on cross platform development with MonoGame.